You may find the need to manually make the Printer Online, if the printer has gone offline and not responding to Print commands from your computer.

 4. Wait for the printer to come back online.

-Plug a USB Drive to the computer and this will allow you to access the “Devices and Printers” menu from System Tray.
+Plug a USB Drive to the computer and this will allow you to access “Devices and Printers” menu from the Hidden Menu Icon in the System Tray.

-1. Click on System Tray Icon > right-click on the USB Drive and click on Open Devices and Printers.
+1. Click on Hidden menu Icon in the System Tray > right-click on USB Drive Icon and click on Open Devices and Printers.

 2. On the next screen, right-click on the Faded Offline Printer and click on See what’s printing3